zardra/nuclide/docs/_docs/features/task-runner.md

 For iOS applications, the Debug task invokes [`buck install --run --wait-for-debugger`](https://buckbuild.com/command/install.html), then attaches LLDB to the simulator process once the app starts.

-As with the Run task, the iOS simulator type can be selected from the drop-down menu to the right of the toolbar's **Settings** button.
-The **React Native Server Mode** checkbox must be selected for React Native apps to enable JavaScript debugging.
+As with the Run task, the iOS simulator type can be selected from the drop-down menu to the right of the toolbar's **Settings** button (i.e., the gear icon).

 *C++ unit tests*